 Cloud Server Hosting requires you to configure your own solutions for:

 You have to figure out the best cybersecurity practices for securing the Linux OS.
 Single-file snapshots and backups are reactive, not proactive, and might be useless if created after a cyber intrusion was realized.
 So, skimping on server hardening is not a good idea.

 VPS vs Cloud Server Pricing

-Our cPanel VPSs start at around $20 a month and we have a money back guarantee on cPanel-Managed VPS hosting.
+Our cPanel VPSs start at around $20 a month and we have a money-back guarantee on cPanel-Managed VPS hosting.
 If your hosting plan doesn’t suit your needs, simply request a refund.
 We’d appreciate a “why” to help us improve our services, though.

 Our Linux Cloud Servers start at around $5 when charged monthly.
 Not sure if you’re ready for a base Linux OS?
 Maybe install Linux in Virtualbox on your PC and see how that works out for you upgrading to a cloud server.
 It is virtually the same experience.

 If you’re still not sure which option between a cPanel VPS vs Cloud VPS will best meet your needs, be sure to contact our expert Sales team.
 What are your requirements?
 What kind of web application(s) are you building?
 We can help you get a hosting package that fits your budget and gives you all the technology you’ll need.